EXCLUSIVE-JPMorgan proposes new Asia credit index with lower China weighting -sources

 Jane Cai, a fixed income portfolio manager at China Asset Management (Hong Kong), said at a media briefing this month that JPMorgan was also internally discussing an ex-China Asia credit index.
 She said the move was in response to some overseas investors' requests that a non-China index be compiled.

-(Reporting by Xie Yu and Selena Li; Additional reporting Summer Zhen; Editing by Sumeet Chatterjee and Kenneth Maxwell)
+(Reporting by Xie Yu and Selena Li; Additional reporting Summer Zhen and Matt Tracy; Editing by Sumeet Chatterjee and Kenneth Maxwell)

 ((Yu.Xie@thomsonreuters.com;))